Banks Township, Fayette County, Iowa

-Banks Township is one of twenty townships in Fayette County, Iowa, USA.
+Banks Township is one of twenty townships in Fayette County, Iowa, United States.
 As of the 2010 census, its population was 326.

 Geography

 According to the United States Census Bureau, Banks Township covers an area of 36.53 square miles (94.61 square kilometers).

 The east edge of the city of Sumner extends into this township but is a separate entity.